pb2n/W2UOS-Preview/README.md

 W2UOS is a Rust-native, modular, high-performance trading operating system designed to support the full lifecycle of quantitative trading systems, from simulation and backtesting to live exchange execution, with privacy, extensibility, and distributed deployment as first-class objectives.

+🚧 This is a Preview / Architecture Demonstration Repository

+This repository is a preview and architectural demonstration version of W2UOS.
+It does not contain full live trading logic, private execution modules, or production credentials.

 ---

 ## 1. Overview